elastic/beats/CONTRIBUTING.md

 ## Documentation

-The documentation for each beat can be found in {beatname}/docs and are based on asciidoc.
-After every change of the docs it should be verified that the docs are still building to not break the automated docs build.
+The documentation for each Beat is located under {beatname}/docs and is based on asciidoc.
+After changing the docs, you should verify that the docs are still building to avoid breaking the automated docs build.
 To build the docs run `make docs`.
-In case you want to preview the docs for a beat, run `make docs-preview` inside the beats folder.
+If you want to preview the docs for a specific Beat, run `make docs-preview` inside the folder for the Beat.
 This will automatically open your browser with the docs for preview.

 ## Dependencies